lumeland/lume.land/docs/creating-pages/page-files.md

 ## Pretty URLs

-By default, all HTML pages will generate _pretty URLs_ (URLs without the `.html` extension).
+By default, all HTML pages (except `/404.html`) will generate _pretty URLs_ (URLs without the `.html` extension).
 This means that, instead of `/about-us.html`, the URL is `/about-us/`.
 This is done by saving all files as `index.html` and creating all directories as needed.

 If you want to disable it, set `prettyUrls` to `false` in [config file](../configuration/config-file.md#prettyurls), so you will have